greim/stoar/readme.md

 Here are the things you do in order to build a Flux app.
 First, create your objects.
-These will be singletons which are accessible to the rest of your code.
+These will be singletons which should be accessible to the rest of your code.

  1. Create a dispatcher.
  1. Create data stores.